Sidharth103249/Sidharth103249.github.io/Wordle Automation/README.md

+Wordle automation - Solves the wordle puzzle everyday automatically.
 In progress.
-Currently problem solving in second row.
+Problem-solving in second row.